Evergreen Ford Lincoln

 📈 Executive Summary: A Structural Imbalance

 What stands out to me is not a lack of effort or capability.
 It is a structural imbalance in the operation.
-There are areas of the business that are producing and contributing—New Vehicles, Service, Parts, and F&I—but too much of that gain is being absorbed by underperformance in Used Vehicles and the Body Shop.
+There are areas of the business that are producing and contributing—New Vehicles, Service, Parts, and F&I—but too much of that gain is being absorbed by underperformance in Used Vehicles and the Body Shop, alongside deep liquidity constraints.

 The same pattern shows up on the sales side.
 The Ford market opportunity is there.
 Demand exists.
 The issue is that the dealership is not capturing that opportunity as effectively as it should, and that leaves meaningful gross on the table.
 To me, that points back to structure, clarity, and execution—not potential.